ephrin/net-init/README.md

 * **Integration Testing:** `cd integration-test && ./run-test.sh`
 * **Dependencies:** Uses Go modules.
 Run `go mod tidy`

+## CI/CD

+The project uses GitHub Actions for continuous integration and delivery:

+* **Automated Releases:** A new version is automatically created when code is pushed to the main branch
+  * Version numbers follow Semantic Versioning principles
+  * Version is incremented based on commit message keywords:
+    * Major version bump: Messages containing "BREAKING CHANGE" or "major"
+    * Minor version bump: Messages containing "feat", "!:", or "FEATURE"
+    * Patch version bump: All other changes
+  * Release notes are generated from commit messages

+* **Automated Builds:** Docker images are automatically built when a new release is published
+  * Multi-platform images for both amd64 and arm64 architectures
+  * Images are pushed to GitHub Container Registry (ghcr.io)
+  * Available as both version-specific tags and `latest` tag
+  * Example: `docker pull ghcr.io/ephrin/net-init:v1.2.3`

 ## Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.